AMSC22-23/rSVD-Cenzato-Pisante-Procaccio/README.md

 ./pca
 ```

 It returns a matrix containing the first 50 principal components of the dataset.
+It also prints the variance explained by the 1-st eigenvalue and the time of execution of the PCA.

 # BENCHMARKS